bitcoin-unlimited/BUwiki/identity__protocol.md

 *200: "bad signature"*
 	The signature is incorrect

+*301/302: "redirect"*
+	Clients *should* handle http redirects in the expected fashion.
+A common redirect is http to https if the client chose incorrectly.

 *404: "unknown session"*
 	The cookie does not match any known session.
 The session has probably expired in the server and the user needs to reload the web page.